Long Haul Flight Essentials

 The important stuff

-So let’s get the really important things out of the way.
-If you don’t have these items you might as well stay home.
+So let’s get the crucial things out of the way.
+If you don’t have these items, you might as well stay home.
 Please, please don’t forget to have these items with you!

 Passport and a copy of your passport